Freddie Mac Workforce Housing Mezzanine Financing

 Freddie Mac Insured Mezzanine Loans, Simultaneously Originated with Conventional Loans for Affordable Property Preservation

 Investors and developers interested in preserving an affordable housing property need look no further than the Freddie Mac Workforce Housing Mezzanine Loan.
-Freddie Mac Workforce Housing Mezzanine Loans are originated with 10-year Freddie Mac Conventional Loans in one, streamline, single-source process, which cuts down on paperwork, origination times, and other common hassles.
+Freddie Mac Workforce Housing Mezzanine Loans are originated with 10-year Freddie Mac Conventional Loans in one, streamlined, single-source process, which cuts down on paperwork, origination times, and other common hassles.
 These loans have a combined maximum LTV allowance of up to 90% and a combined minimum DSCR of 1.05x.
 And, while Freddie Mac Workforce Housing Mezzanine Loans do require that at least 80% of units be set aside as affordable to limit rent growth, they do allow rent increases in some circumstances, such as uncontrollable expense increases and certain capital expenditures.

 Sample Freddie Mac Terms For Workforce Housing Mezzanine Loans